stormpath/stormpath-sdk-java/extensions/spring/boot/docs/source/tutorial.rst

     :linenos:

     @Configuration
-    public class SpringSecurityWebAppConfig extends StormpathWebSecurityConfigurerAdapter {}
+    public class SpringSecurityWebAppConfig extends StormpathWebSecurityConfigurerAdapter {
+        @Override
+        protected void doConfigure(HttpSecurity http) throws Exception {
+            http
+                .authorizeRequests()
+                .antMatchers("/**").permitAll();
+        }
+    }

-Why have this empty file?
+Why have this configuration?
 Spring Security expects things to be, well - secured.
-If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway.
+If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway and will provide a default basic authentication popup in your browser.
 In order to properly hook into the Stormpath Spring Security integration, you need to extend ``StormpathWebSecurityConfigurerAdapter`` which itself extends ``WebSecurityConfigurerAdapter``.
+NOTE: Please refer to the :ref:`advanced-spring-security-integration` section for how to configure your app *without* extending ``StormpathWebSecurityConfigurerAdapter``.

-In this example, we are going to protect a service by requiring group membership with the ``@PreAuthorize`` annotation (as you'll see below).
-So, we leave our ``SpringSecurityWebAppConfig`` empty, which will allow access to all paths.
+Based on the ``SpringSecurityWebAppConfig`` above, we will permit access to all paths.
+We are going to protect access to a service by requiring group membership with the ``@PreAuthorize`` annotation (as you'll see below).

 Next, we've added a service called ``HelloService.java``: